mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 234 - Long Circuit/readme.md

 You can detect slow calls using actual benchmarks.

-Do not consider algorithm complexity since sometimes it is unrelated to actual data distribution. (for example, optimizing an array with a few elements).
+Don't consider algorithm complexity since sometimes it is unrelated to actual data distribution. (for example, optimizing an array with a few elements).

 # Tags 🏷️